benedekrozemberczki/CapsGNN/README.md

   --learning-rate      FLOAT   SGD learning rate.
 Default is 0.025
 ```
 ### Examples
-The following commands learn an embedding and save it with the persona map.
-Training a model on the default dataset.
+The following commands learn a model and save the predictions.
+Training a model on the default dataset:
 ```
 python src/main.py
 ```